touchbee/TBHintView/README.md

 #Customize Hints

 The demo includes TBHintViewDemo/DemoHintView, which acts as a wrapper for the TBHintView class.
-You can customize this class or create a class based on the pattern used in its implementation to simply integration.
+You can customize this class or create a class based on the pattern used in its implementation to simplify integration.

 #Credits